GONORRHEA

 Who should be tested for gonorrhea?

-Some people should be tested (screened) for gonorrhea even if they do not have symptoms or know of a sex partner who has gonorrhea 18.
-Anyone who is sexually active should discuss his or her risk factors with a health care provider and ask whether he or she should be tested for gonorrhea or other STDs.
+Some people should be tested (screened) for gonorrhea even if they do not have symptoms or know of a sex partner who has gonorrhea.
+Anyone sexually active should discuss his or her risk factors with a healthcare provider and ask whether he or she should be tested for gonorrhea or other STDs.

 CDC recommends yearly gonorrhea screening for all sexually active women younger than 25 years, as well as older women with risk factors such as new or multiple sex partners, or a sex partner who has a sexually transmitted infection.